pykeen/ilpc2022/README.md

      height="200" align="center"
 />

-Both the small and large variants of the datasets can be found in the [`data`](data) folder of this repository.
+Both the small and large variants of the dataset can be found in the [`data`](data) folder of this repository.
 Each contains four splits corresponding to the diagram: